farazdagi/evict/README.md

 ## Usage

 Everything spins around the [`EvictionPolicy`](crate::EvictionPolicy) trait.
-It abstracts the eviction functionality and provides a common interface for all eviction policies.
+It abstracts frame management and eviction functionality and provides a common interface for different algorithms.

 ### Basic usage (LRU)